 The ACT Government’s Better Schools for Our Kids – Non-Government School Infrastructure Upgrades Program provides funding to assist non-government preschool, primary and secondary school communities to improve capital infrastructure where they otherwise may not have access to sufficient capital resources.

-The primary objective of the Better Schools for Our Kids – Non-Government School Infrastructure Upgrades Program is to improve the overall non-government schools’ infrastructure for Preschool to Year 12 students in the Australian Capital Territory.
+The primary objective of the Better Schools for Our Kids – Non-Government School Infrastructure Upgrades Program is to improve the overall non-government schools’ infrastructure for Preschool to Year 12 students in the Australian Capital Territory, including accessibility of services to disadvantaged groups.

 ELIGIBILITY FOR FUNDING